smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V2.01**
+* New functionalities and bug fixes in the list calendar app:
+- Added the option to enter a prefix for your calendar.
+If you use multiple calendars, you can now show for what calendar the events are shown.
+- Added the option to enter a Today and Tomorrow text.
+A personalized message labeled "Today" precedes the schedule of events for the current day, while a corresponding message labeled "Tomorrow" precedes the list of events for the following day.
+- Fixed a bug where finished events were still shown after the event ended.

 **V2.0**
 * Major update!
 This is something that a lot of you were eagerly anticipating: Multi-language support for the Weather App.
 It currently supports, English, Dutch, French, German, Polish, Portuguese, and Spanish